What's the Difference Between Water Clarification and Water Disinfection?

 Other disinfection technologies include UV radiation, ozonation, pasteurization, and non-oxidizing chemical agents that prevent microorganisms from reproducing.

-Water Treatment Training
+Water Treatment Training with 360training

-Interested in the water treatment industry?
+Interested in entering the water treatment industry?

 Water treatment certification is an important first step in your career as a water treatment operator.
 We offer online, self-paced water treatment courses that explore water clarification, water disinfection, and the various water treatment methods used in the industry.
 You’ll be able to study wherever and whenever it’s convenient for you.